Drift estimation for rough processes under small noise asymptotic : QMLE approach: Model

-where the constant $c(p)$ depends on the coefficient of the stochastic differential equation.
-It entails that for any $\alpha' \in (0,\alpha-1/2)$, the process admits $\alpha'$-H\"older trajectories.
-In particular, we are, a priori, dealing with processes with regularity rougher than the B.M.
+where the constant $c(p)$ depends on the coefficient of the stochastic differential equation. {\revarn As $\ve\in[0,1]$, the constant $c(p)$ can be taken independent of $\ve$.
+Taking into account more precisely the dependence of $\ve$, it is possible to get the sharper result \eqref{eq : control incre Xve}.
+From \eqref{Eq : moment increment Volterra without eps}, we know that the process $X^\ve$ admits $\alpha'$-H\"older trajectories, for any $\alpha' \in (0,\alpha-1/2)$.} In particular, we are dealing with processes that are rougher than {\revarn Brownian motion.}